3moz/reduxBank2/README.md

 # reduxBank
-a simple banking app using flux / redux / react / bootstrap
+a single-page banking app using flux / redux / react / bootstrap

 use it live <a href='http://104.236.5.181:3001/' target=none>here</a>